arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 - **total war for narrow possibility to Live**

+so the best strategy is to **always reassess first one while residing in second one**

 > no matter i think and feel 99 or 1, I have to choose and act 100.

-> the best strategy is to *always reside in second one and